Peanut Butter Ice Cream with Coconut Milk

 Peanut Butter Ice Cream, Baby.

-It is hot and steamy here in New England.
-And I am not cooking.
+It is sultry and steamy here.
+And, Babycakes, I am not cooking.
 I am not even boiling water for my habitual ritual of afternoon tea.
 I am sitting in front of a petite blue desk-top fan.
 Eating ice cream.
 Homemade ice cream, to be exact.
 With nary a trace of dairy or gluten.
 And apparently, it is the best homemade ice cream I have ever made (so says my ever willing, taste-testing husband).

 Here's what I came up with.